 Whether dealing with a home or commercial property real estate transaction, the entire process can feel overwhelming.
-That’s why the knowledgeable and courteous professionals at Millennial Title walk clients through every step of their new home purchase, refinance or commercial acquisition process.
+That’s why the knowledgeable and courteous professionals at Millennial Title walk clients through every step of their new home purchase, refinance, or commercial acquisition process.
 Here’s what you need to know about title insurance and why it benefits you throughout the buying process.

 Practically everyone buys title searches and insurance to avoid nightmare scenarios such as hidden taxes, encumbrances, restrictions—basically anything that devalues the home or is inaccurately recorded in the deed.
 When buyers believe that they trust the seller, such as if purchasing from a family member, and do not purchase title insurance, they aren’t protected against unforeseeable issues that may arise later on down the road.
 This is why it’s critical to have a reputable title company perform the search and to buy a title insurance policy.